HighGroundVision/Raindrop/README.md

 # Raindrop
 **Build Status Bagde**

-A Asp.Net Core web application designed to serivce an api for downloading base stats on heroes, abilties, items.
+A Asp.Net Core web application designed to serivce an api for downloading base stats on heroes, abilities, items.

 **Project Status:**